-I’ve had the wireless Vasa Bla earphones in my purse constantly over the past year (thanks Sudio Sweden) and absolutely love their design aesthetic, comfort and sound quality.
-With their own leather pouch to protect them they’ve also been very durable for daily use and are always floating around somewhere in my bag or backpack.
-Recently they sent us a second pair for Drew so he can stop eyeing up mine.
-Drew’s current favourites are the Regent wireless over ear model.
+I’ve recently switched to the Tolv’s wireless buds (thanks Sudio Sweden) which seem to give me all the use I need during the day on one charge plus 7 additional charges are stored in the tiny wireless case.
+I’m a long time Sudio fan and these have replaced the Niva and Vasa Bla earphones that have alternated in my purse constantly over the past year.
+I absolutely love their design aesthetic, comfort and sound quality but also that they’ve been so durable for daily use despite constantly floating around somewhere in my bag or backpack.
+Drew’s current favourites are still the Regent wireless over-ear model.
 These offer the benefit of cancelling out the majority of external noise which is great in busy airport lounges, in flight or when working around a lot of ambient noise.
 They’re super comfortable to wear too, like sound pillows for the ears.

 Sudio have kindly offered a deal to our readers who are interested in purchasing from their range.
 All you need to do is use our Sudio discount code “2aussietravellers15” at checkout for a 15% discount.

 Something that surprised me on our first visit to Japan is that despite its advanced electronic technology, automation and love of gadgetry the consumer banking system is positively antiquated and cash was the only accepted payment in many places.
 Things have changed a bit in this area over our years of visiting but Japan is still a cash economy however you can now generally use credit cards in hotels, middle to high end restaurants, department stores, some western fast food restaurants and taxi’s in the major cities.

 For those of us used to swiping a card or even our phone for everything from a cup of coffee to a major purchase this may take some getting used to.
 While I suggest arriving in country with some cash if at all possible you will undoubtedly need to refill your wallet if you’re there for more than a few days.